camunda/docker-camunda-bpm-platform/README.md

 The Camunda Platform Docker images are wrappers for the pre-packaged Camunda distributions.
 The pre-packaged distributions are intended for users who want a getting started experience.
-In case you want to use the Camunda Docker images in production, please consider reading our [security instructions](https://docs.camunda.org/manual/latest/user-guide/security/).
+In case you want to use the Camunda Docker images in production, consider reading our [security instructions](https://docs.camunda.org/manual/latest/user-guide/security/).

 ## Distributions